CSC-3380-Fall-2024/Project-Dungeon/README.md

 - Enter the file, and highlight the “Unity Project” folder, then press “select folder”

 2.)
 How to run the game in Unity
 - If there is no scene showing, go into the project tab.
-Then, go to the scenes folder within assets and double click the “SampleScene” to show the scene properly
+Then, go to the scenes folder within assets and double click the “0) Title Screen” to show the title screen
 - Switch over to the “Console” tab
 - Click the play button on the top center of the screen